Youssef-Beltagy/distributed-systems/program3/report.md

 # Program 3 (RMI & Mobile Agents)

-In this program I implemented a RMI client and a mobile agent (built upon UWAgent) and compared their execution time for processing the same tasks.
+In this program I implemented a Remote Method Invocation (**RMI**) client and a mobile agent (built upon UWAgent) and compared their execution time for processing the same tasks.

-This document is long mainly because the program output is around 60 pages.
-I made a table of contents to compensate for that.

 ## Table of contents